-10. Implications Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance The Hub Committee is responsible for recommending to Council the budgetary framework.
+Implications Relevant Details and proposed measures to address to proposals Y/N Legal/Governance The Hub Committee is responsible for recommending to Council the budgetary framework.
 It is the role of the Overview and Scrutiny Committee to scrutinise the Budget proposals being proposed by the Council on an annual basis.
 In accordance with the Financial Procedure Rules, Council must decide the general level of Reserves and the use of Earmarked Reserves.
-The preparation of the Budget report is evidence of whether the Council has considered and taken into account all relevant information and proper advice when determining its financial arrangements in accordance with statutory requirements, and in particular, that it will set a lawful budget.
-Financial The forecast budget gap for 2024/25 is £393,030. implications to This is 4.4% of the Projected Net Budget for 24/25 include reference to value for money of £8.97million.
-A cumulative budget gap of £591,612 is predicted for 2025/26 (the £591,612 assumes that the 24/25 budget gap of £393,030 has not been closed).
-The cumulative aggregated Budget Gap by 2026/27 is £2.52million, if no action has been taken in each individual year to close the budget gap annually.
+The preparation of the Budget report is evidence of whether the Council has considered all relevant information and proper advice when determining its financial arrangements in accordance with statutory requirements, and, that it will set a lawful budget.
+Financial The forecast budget gap for 2024/25 is £142,030. implications to include reference This is 1.5% of the Projected Net Budget for 24/25 of £9.265million.
+A cumulative budget gap of to value for money £443,262 is predicted for 2025/26 (the £443,262 assumes that the 24/25 budget gap of £142,030 has not been closed).
+The cumulative aggregated Budget Gap by 2026/27 is £1.73 million, if no action has been taken in each individual year to close the budget gap annually.
 There is no indication yet of the detailed local government funding levels for 2024/25 and beyond.
-Therefore there are many uncertainties in preparing for the challenges we know we will face in the near future.

-As part of Grant Thornton's external audit of the Statement of Accounts for 2022/2023, they will assess the arrangements the Council has in place for: • Improving economy, efficiency and effectiveness • Financial Sustainability • Governance The outcome of Grant Thornton's work in this area will be reported to Members at the Audit Committee meeting in March 2024.
-Risk Each of the budget options taken forward by Members will consider the risks of the option.
-Supporting Corporate Strategy The majority of activities set out in the Council's delivery plans can be delivered through refocusing and reprioritisation of existing resources however, in order to realise the ambition set out in the strategy, some of the activities will require additional resources.
-Climate Change - Carbon / Biodiversity Impact A report was presented to Council on 8 th December 2020 'Climate Change and Biodiversity Strategy and Action Plan update'.
-In March 2021, Council approved to set up an Earmarked Reserve for £200,000 for the Recovery Plan and Corporate Strategy.
-Comprehensive Imp act Assessment Implications Consultation and Engagement Strategy External consultation and engagement has not been undertaken with regard to this report.
-Equality and Diversity Equality Impact Assessments are completed for the budget proposals.
-Safeguarding None directly arising from this report.
-Community Safety, Crime and Disorder None directly arising from this report.
-Health, Safety and Wellbeing None directly arising from this report.
-Other implications None directly arising from this report.
+refere there are many uncertainties in propering for refore, there are many uncertainties in preparing for challenges we know we will face in the near future.
+Sta part of Grant Thornton's external audit of the tement of Accounts for 2022/2023, they will assess the angements the Council has in place for:- Improving economy, efficiency and effectiveness Financial Sustainability Governance Governance rep e outcome of Grant Thornton's work in this area will be orted to Members at the Audit Committee meeting in rch 2024.
+Risk ch of the budget options taken forward by Members consider the risks of the option.
+Supporting ny activities set out in the Council's delivery plans can Corporate delivered through refocusing and reprioritisation of Strategy sting resources however, to realise the ambition set in the strategy, some of the activities will require litional resources.
+Climate Change - eport was presented to Council on 8 th December 2020 Carbon / mate Change and Biodiversity Strategy and Action Biodiversity n update'.
+Impact In M Aarch 2021, Council approved to set up an marked Reserve for £200,000 for the Recovery Plan Corporate Strategy.
+Comprehensive Imp Consultation and ernal consultation and engagement have not been Engagement und ertaken regarding this report.
+Strategy Equality and - uality Impact Assessments are completed for the Diversity get proposals.
+Safeguarding ne directly arising from this report.
+Community INO ne directly arising from this report.
+Safety, Crime and Disorder Health, Safety and Nor ne directly arising from this report.
+Wellbeing INUI וב טובטוץ מושווט ווטוו נווש ופטטו.
+Other implications Nor ne directly arising from this report.